Home

 We are towards the ‘small, personal and too-busy-propagating-to-check-the-emails-more-than-once-a-day’ end of the nursery spectrum; serious e-commerce is just not us, so online ordering, stock availability updates, card payments and so on are not available.
 Treat this site as you would an old fashioned printed catalogue – use the download button, print it out, read it in the bath, and place an order when you’re good and ready.

-Our specialities include Epimedium and Geranium; Watsonia & other Southern hemisphere Iridaceae, Anemone, Arisaema, Hedychium, Kniphofia and Thalictrum.
+Our specialities include Epimedium and Geranium; Watsonia and other Southern hemisphere Iridaceae, Anemone, Arisaema, Hedychium, Kniphofia and Thalictrum.

 But we always dare to broaden our horizon in offering new, unusual, rare or exciting plants to our customers.